mrlinuxbiswas/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera

-Machine Learning by Prof. Andrew Ng
+##Hello!
+This is my first git repository.
+Here i have uploaded the full assignments solution of ~Machine Learning Coursera~ by ~Prof. Andrew Ng~.